paulhibbitts/test-docsify-this/README.md

 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-family=Helvetica,Arial,sans-serif.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
 Please note to use fonts with spaces in their names they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "Courier New" would be "Courier%20New".

 ##### font-size
-Set a custom font size for your standalone pages with the optional **font-size** parameter, for example:
+Set a custom font size in pixels for your standalone pages with the optional **font-size** parameter, for example:
-https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=1.
+https://docsify-this-test-v2.netlify.app/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=16.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
-Please note the font size is set in [REM units](https://www.freecodecamp.org/news/what-is-rem-in-css/).

 ##### header-weight
 Set a custom header font weight (default is 400 - regular) for your standalone pages with the optional **header-weight** parameter, for example: